Domingo-creator/BeatEmUp_Game/README.md

 ## Technologies, Libraries, APIs
-- Vanilla Javascript for all logic
++ Vanilla Javascript for all logic

--Vanilla JS DOM manipulation for changing page elements

--Canvas: to help me draw my game on the screen
++Vanilla JS DOM manipulation for changing page elements +Canvas: to help me draw my game on the screen

--CSS organization page animations
++CSS organization page animations

 ## Implementation Timeline:

--Friday Afternoon & Weekend: Work on the logic of the game, detecting collision, movement, etc.
++Friday Afternoon & Weekend: Work on the logic of the game, detecting collision, movement, etc.

--Monday: Start working on adding graphical aspects of game.
-Starting with essential game animation

--Tuesday: finish essential animations and begin working on UI

--Wednesday: finish cleaing up UI and any other issues that arrise.
++Monday: Start working on adding graphical aspects of game.
+Starting with essential game animation +Tuesday: finish essential animations and begin working on UI +Wednesday: finish cleaing up UI and any other issues that arrise.

--Thursday Morning: final testing and deploying project online
++Thursday Morning: final testing and deploying project online

 ## Credits
--https://twitter.com/Namatnieks for the knight sprite sheet
++ https://twitter.com/Namatnieks for the knight sprite sheet

--Astro Bob for the skeleton sprite sheet
++ Astro Bob for the skeleton sprite sheet

--Mathew Pablo for the game music
++ Mathew Pablo for the game music

--Theon James for game background
++ Theon James for game background

--https://www.shutterstock.com/g/kostins for title screen background
++ https://www.shutterstock.com/g/kostins for title screen background

--https://www.shutterstock.com/g/Atmosphere for main page background
++ https://www.shutterstock.com/g/Atmosphere for main page background